vmware-archive/kind-on-c/ci/README.md

 ## Pipeline setup

-On changes to the [Dockerfile](../Dockerfile) or a new upstream alpine image we build a new images and tag it with a unique hash.
-(We use a tag and not the digest directly, because we cannot pin a task image to a digest yet, but only to a tag).
-After the image is built and pushed to the registry, we update the [task config](../kind.yaml) to use this new tag in the `dev` branch.
+On changes to the [Dockerfile](../Dockerfile) or a new upstream image we build a new kind-on-c image.
+After the image is built and pushed to the registry, we update the [task config](../kind.yaml) to use this new version of the image in the `dev` branch.

 This new commit triggers the pipeline with all the tests.
 When all tests come back green, the pipeline promotes the current state by merging `dev` into